Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 - On Friday, January 10th, Michael Cannon-Brookes sold 15,896 shares of Atlassian stock.
 The stock was sold at an average price of $243.55, for a total transaction of $3,871,470.80.

-TEAM has been the subject of several recent analyst reports.
-Macquarie boosted their price objective on shares of Atlassian from $290.00 to $317.00 and gave the stock a “neutral” rating in a research note on Friday, February 7th.
-The Goldman Sachs Group boosted their price objective on shares of Atlassian from $245.00 to $370.00 and gave the stock a “buy” rating in a research note on Monday, February 3rd.
-Canaccord Genuity Group boosted their price objective on shares of Atlassian from $255.00 to $285.00 and gave the stock a “buy” rating in a research note on Friday, December 20th.
-Morgan Stanley upped their price target on shares of Atlassian from $315.00 to $370.00 and gave the company an “overweight” rating in a research note on Friday, January 31st.
-Finally, StockNews.com lowered shares of Atlassian from a “buy” rating to a “hold” rating in a research note on Thursday.
-Nine research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $319.71.
+TEAM has been the topic of several research reports.
+Jefferies Financial Group upped their price objective on shares of Atlassian from $300.00 to $325.00 and gave the stock a “buy” rating in a report on Friday, January 24th.
+Wells Fargo & Company increased their target price on shares of Atlassian from $350.00 to $375.00 and gave the company an “overweight” rating in a report on Friday, January 31st.
+Macquarie increased their target price on shares of Atlassian from $290.00 to $317.00 and gave the company a “neutral” rating in a report on Friday, February 7th.
+Truist Financial reiterated a “buy” rating and issued a $350.00 target price (up previously from $300.00) on shares of Atlassian in a report on Friday, January 31st.
+Finally, Morgan Stanley increased their target price on shares of Atlassian from $315.00 to $370.00 and gave the company an “overweight” rating in a report on Friday, January 31st.
+Eight investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $319.71.

 About Atlassian